Your Guide to Peripheral Artery & Vein Intervention

 Frequently Asked Questions

 Peripheral Artery & Vein Intervention is a minimally invasive procedure used to improve blood flow in the body's peripheral arteries and veins.
-It's typically performed to treat conditions like peripheral artery disease (PAD), which can cause leg pain, and to address issues like blood clots or narrowing of the vessels.
+It is typically performed to treat conditions like Peripheral Artery Disease (PAD), which can cause leg pain, and to address issues like blood clots or narrowing of the vessels.
 The goal is to relieve symptoms, improve quality of life, and prevent complications such as limb loss.

-Prepare by fasting for 6-8 hours before your procedure, adjusting or stopping certain medications as advised by your doctor, and arranging for transportation home, as you'll likely be sedated.
+Prepare by fasting for 8 hours before your procedure, adjusting or stopping certain medications as advised by your physician, and arranging for transportation home.
 Shower with antibacterial soap the night before or morning of the procedure to reduce infection risk.
-Also, bring a list of your medications, photo ID, and insurance information to the surgery center.
+Also, bring a list of your medications, photo ID, and medical insurance information to the procedure center.

 You will be awake but sedated to keep you comfortable.
 The procedure site will be numbed.
 A catheter will be inserted into your artery or vein, and imaging technology will guide the catheter to the treatment area.
 You may feel pressure or a warm sensation when contrast dye is injected, but the procedure is generally not painful.